 - The average number of hours worked per week should not exceed 10 hours (25% appointment) or 20 hours (50% appointment) during the semester.
 If you find your work exceeds this limit, consult the instructor.
 If the problem is not resolved, contact the GSI Faculty Coordinator, Haiyan Huang.

 The Statistics Department often has a limited number of Undergraduate Graduate Student Instructor (UGSI) positions available.
-For Fall 2017, we are currently considering UGSI applications for Statistics C8, C100 and 134 only.
+For Spring 2018, we are currently considering UGSI applications for Data C8 and 88 and 134 only.
 We will continue to accept applications until all positions are filled.
 Available UGSI appointments range from 20% (8 hours) to 50% (20 hours) time.
 Undergraduate students may be appointed as Undergraduate Student Instructors (UGSIs) by exception only.

 All undergraduate candidates for a UGSI position must meet the following Graduate Division requirements:

 - be registered in the semester in which they are teaching;

 - have upper division status when they begin teaching; and